alexandermishin13/tm1637-kmod/README.md

 ## Usage

-You can open a character device `/dev/tm1637` and write to it a string about a five characters (format dd:dd).
+You can open a character device `/dev/tm1637` and write to it a string about a five characters (format, ##:##).
 ```
-echo "12:30" > /dev/tm1637; sleep 1; echo "12 30" > /dev/tm1637
+echo "12:30" > /dev/tm1637; sleep 1; echo "## #1" > /dev/tm1637
 ```
+Available symbols are:
+* digits [0..9];
+* wildcard '#' for keep this position untouched;
+* ':' and ' ' on 3rd position for set or clear clockpoint;
+* Any other symbols clears this digit position to blank.

+If no ':' nor ' ' on 3rd position the clockpoint keeps untouched.

 You can change brightness by write a 0...7 digit to kernel variable.
 0 is a darkest one.
-:
+Also You can off or on the display by kernel variable (brightness level keeps until the display is on again).

 ```
 sysctl dev.tm1637.0.brightness=7
+sysctl dev.tm1637.0.on=0
 ```

 ## Bugs